linsoss/doris-operator/docs/prologue/get-started/index.md

 [kind](https://kind.sigs.k8s.io/) is suitable for running a local Kubernetes cluster using Docker containers.

+Install kind and kubectl with the following commands:

 {{< tabs "Install kind & kubectl" >}}

 {{< tab "Mac" >}}